 The first subdivision in Deep Eddy, called the Charles Johnson Addition, was platted in 1910; additions were added in 1913 and 1924.
-Residences expanded north in the 1930s and 1940s with the Marlton Place, Royal Oak, and Carlton Johnson Additions.
+Residences expanded north in the 1930s and 1940s Carlton Johnson Additions.

 Two properties are designated with Historic Landmark Combining District Zoning: Eilers Park/Deep Eddy Pool and the American Legion Travis Post 76 building.
 Important public facilities include O. Henry Middle School and Johnson Creek Greenbelt.